Fajrinmk/advancedprogrammingtutorial/tutorial-5/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+ -  MVC is a software pattern that separates domain/application/business logic from the rest of the user interface.

+ - Model: RequestParam annotation
+ - Controller: in this case, the controller is the GreetingController class
+ - View: the html file
+ - Spring is a framework that implements MVC pattern, it provides the MVC structure where we as a developer can use it easily because it already handles all the structural work.